kircherlab/80K-Analysis/README_80K.md

     - Not all controls have region files but for these who have: region files are 270 bp long
   - verify if regions are fine (after mapping to the reference)
   - add regions to the alternative sequences with alt_ref_map_table
+    - go over variant_region_map and make dict: ref: [corresponding alt]
   - add SPDI (for variants)
   - add for each reference the SPDI of each variant it is responsible for
 - Todo: variant analysis
   - Check numbers of controls
   - Add all controls to bcMPRAlm
+    - Generated alt_ref_maps for analysis: `80K-Analysis/05_variant_region_list/results/variant_control_map`
+    - combine these with variant region map
   - make workflow for bcMPRAlm data preparation
-  - make elementwise bcMPRAlm (notes on how to do it)
+  - make elementwise bcMPRAlm (notes on how to do it in perform bc R script)
 - check if control bed files are what they look like
   - GC_Cort_Chengyu has only 270bp regions
   - GC_GABA_Chengyu has only 270bp regions